paqman20/killswitch.sh-/README.md

 #3 After connecting and shutting down run "sudo ufw disable" before doing anything else

+#4 Complety optinal but you can go ahead and run ""

 Then you should be good to go if you have any questions feel free to reach out im new and this was pretty hard for me but im sure we could work something out

+USING THE SCRIPT

+Go ahead and connect to your vpn server of choice after that go ahead and type "What is my ip" then take that number and type that into the script and you should be all set to go as long as you relplaced the old inet links with your own.
+Anyways thanks everone and have a great time using it peace.